hfu622/2DIBPP-MergeDJD/README.md

 ## Notice

 * All input numbers should be **integers**.
-To improve accuracy, we preprocessed the data by multiplying all coordinates by a scaling factor.
+To improve accuracy, we preprocessed the data by multiplying all coordinates by a scaling factor in experiments.
 * If the input file is **.txt**, make sure that each line starts with a **space**.